Hurricane Lester (1992): Mexico

 The threat of the hurricane prompted the evacuation of about 10,000 residents.

 No observations exist for the duration when Lester, as a tropical depression, moved over Socorro Island, while winds were estimated to have reached 37 mph.
 However, a station reported winds of 23 mph six hours after Lester passed over Socorro Island.
 Several ships came in contact with Lester, with one in the eye reporting hurricane-force winds for 11 hours on August 22.
 The ship in the eye reported rough seas, causing it to roll 33° to each side and thus was responsible for a large amount of cargo to go overboard.

-Hurricane Lester produced heavy rainfall across its path through the Baja California Peninsula and Sonora.
-Peak rainfall occurred in Mulege with 13.58 in.
+Hurricane Lester produced heavy rainfall across its path through the Baja California peninsula and Sonora.
+Peak rainfall occurred in Mulegé with 13.58 in.
 A weather station in Presa Rodriguez reported 8.66 in of precipitation, with several other locations reporting over 2 in.
 The heavy rainfall caused extensive flood damage to the west of Hermosillo, destroying some entire communities and flooding a large highway.
 Roads were washed out, and power lines were knocked out.
 Waves up to 20 ft were recorded.
 Flash flooding from Lester caused 10,000 people to be evacuated from their homes.
 In addition, mudslides killed three people, and left 5,000 homeless.
-The storm resulted in $3 million (1992 USD), equivalent to $4.7 million (2011 USD).
+The storm resulted in $3 million (1992 US$), equivalent to $4.7 million (2011 US$).
 The Mexican Army provided relief efforts to residents after the storm.

 Baja California

-On August 21, the Mexican Government issued a tropical storm warning for the west coast of Baja California Del Sur from Cabo San Lucas to Cabo San Lazaro and a tropical storm watch for both coasts from the border with Baja California Del Norte, Cabo San Lazaro on the west coast and Los Burros on the east coast.
+On August 21, the Mexican Government issued a tropical storm warning for the west coast of Baja California Del Sur from Cabo San Lucas to Cabo San Lázaro and a tropical storm watch for both coasts from the border with Baja California Del Norte, Cabo San Lazaro on the west coast and Los Burros on the east coast.
 During the following day, after Lester had started to move northwards a tropical storm warning was issued for the whole of Baja California Del Sur, before a hurricane warning was issued between Punta Eugenia and Cabo San Lazaro.